Switzerland Travel Guide

 Read More on Switzerland Travel

-Swiss cuisine is sumptuous, being influenced by different regions of its German, French and Italian neighbours.
-Swiss farmers mainly focus on dairy since wheat farming is less suited to higher altitudes.
+Food in Switzerland is scrumptious, being influenced by different regions of its German, French, and Italian neighbors.
 Potatoes are a Swiss staple, along with cured sausages and air-dried meat.
 Being at the forefront of chocolate manufacturing, it is heaven for dessert lovers.
 Eating out in Switzerland can be very expensive.
 The common street foods are burgers, pizza slices, kebabs and falafel.
 The national dish is the cheese fondue – a pot of white molten cheese with pieces of bread or potato to dip into.
-Another speciality of Switzerland is the raclette which is molten cheese spread over potatoes and pickles.
-The cafes and restaurants serve meals at designated times, thus you will find only snacks in between.
+Another specialty of Switzerland is the raclette, which is molten cheese spread over potatoes and pickles.
+The cafes and restaurants serve meals at designated times, and you will find only snacks in between.
 Cafes are generally open from breakfast until midnight and serve alcohol.
-The bars and pubs open from late afternoon till late in the night.
-Beers are excellent in Switzerland and even the most remote places serve good wine.
+Read more about food in Switzerland here.

 Shopping in Switzerland